mattbriggs/Concordance/README.md

 # Concordance
 Written in 2016 by Matt Briggs

 This program will count all of the words in the file and export a CSV named Indexof_<inputfilename>.csv.
-You can use this repo to create a command-line utility for the Mac and PC with Pyinstaller.
+You can use this repository to create a command-line utility for the Mac and PC with Pyinstaller.

 ## Operation of the application
 The command-line application will ask for a filename.
 It will take a text only file (UTF-8).
 The application will then parse the file and count each word.
 A word is defined by any string between spaces.
 The app will produce a comma delimited file (CSV) with the each string in alpha order and the count in the source file.